dervism/terminal-aichess/README.md

 # Terminal AI-Chess

-Simple Java 20 chess app that uses bitboards.
+Simple Java 22 chess app that uses bitboards.
 This implementation is mainly for learning the bitboard data-structure.
 It amazes me how effective and compact this format is, even though it's hard to correctly implement bit-shifting and bit-masking.

 PS: This is still work in progress.
-The app will only responde with random moves at the moment.
+The app will only respond with random moves at the moment.

 In your terminal, this is how the app will look like.